Insurrection of 10 August 1792: The insurrection

 Louis, hearing from the manége the sound of firing, wrote on a scrap of paper: "The King orders the Swiss to lay down their arms at once, and to retire to their barracks."
 To obey this order in the midst of heavy fighting meant almost certain death and the Swiss officers in command did not immediately act upon it.
 However, the position of the Swiss Guard soon became untenable as their ammunition ran low and casualties mounted.
 The King's note was then produced and the defenders were ordered to disengage.

 The main body of Swiss Guards fell back through the palace and retreated under fire through the Tuileries Garden at the rear of the building.
 They were brought to a halt near the central Round Pond, broken into smaller groups and slaughtered.
 Some sought sanctuary in the Parliament House: about sixty were surrounded, taken as prisoners to the Hôtel de Ville, and put to death by the crowd there, beneath the statue of Louis XIV.

-The victims of the massacre also included some of the male courtiers and members of the palace staff, although being less conspicuous than the red-coated Swiss Guards others were able to escape.
+The victims of the massacre included some of the male courtiers and members of the palace staff, although being less conspicuous than the red-coated Swiss Guards, others were able to escape.
 No female members of the court seem to have been killed during the massacre.
 According to Jeanne-Louise-Henriette Campan, after the royal family left the palace only in the company of Princess de Lamballe and Madame de Tourzel, the remaining ladies-in-waiting were gathered in a room in the queen's apartment, and when they were spotted, a man prevented an attack upon them by exclaiming, in the name of Pétion: "Spare the women!
 Don't disgrace the nation!"

-As the queen's entire household was gathered in her apartment, this may also have included female servants.
-Campan also mentioned two maids outside of this room, neither of whom was killed despite a male member of the staff being murdered beside them.
+As the queen's entire household was gathered in her apartment, this may have included female servants.
+Campan mentioned two maids outside of this room, neither of whom was killed despite a male member of the staff being murdered beside them.
 The ladies-in-waiting were, according to Campan, "escorted to prison."

 This is more or less confirmed in the memoirs of Pauline de Tourzel, who states that when the mob entered the chamber where the ladies-in-waiting were gathered, the Princesse de Tarente approached one of the rebels and asked for his protection for her colleagues Madame de Ginestous and Pauline de Tourzel, upon which he replied: "We do not fight with women; go, all of you, if you choose".
 Following this example, the rest of the ladies-in-waiting departed the palace in about the same way, and all passed safely out.